Perfect Pairings & Recipes for

 To understand exactly which flavours harmonise, we compiled a database of over 50,000 ingredient pairings commonly used in cooking.
 We then analysed these pairings, identifying the specific flavour notes that frequently appear together.

-The Flavours That Harmonise With Citric Notes
+The Flavours That Harmonise With Gentian Notes

 Strength of Association Between Flavours